nxrighthere/ValveSockets-CSharp/README.md

 `ConnectionInfo.endReason` the basic cause of the connection termination or problem.

-`ConnectionInfo.endDebug` the explanation in a readable form for connection termination or problem.
+`ConnectionInfo.endDebug` the explanation in a human-readable form for connection termination or problem.
 This is intended for debugging diagnostic purposes only, not for displaying to users.
 It might have some details specific to the issue.

 #### ConnectionStatus
 Contains marshalled data with connection status for frequent requests.